tsubik/tsubik.github.io/_posts/2016-06-16-make-your-emberjs-web-app-more-progressive-part-2.md

 Part of the Service Worker API is a [Cache Interface][cache-interface] which provides a storage mechanism for your assets.
 You are responsible for handling cache updates/purge/etc.

-Here is a simple example how we could use install event to cache your assets.
+Here is a simple example how we could use install event to cache assets.

 {% highlight javascript %}